GANGANI/toporesolve/README.md

 * [Acknowledgements](https://github.com/wm-newslab/toponym-disambiguation?tab=readme-ov-file#acknowledgements)

-# Abstract

-Entity disambiguation, the process of resolving ambiguities in text to link entities to unique identifiers (e.g., geocoordinates for place names), is a key challenge in natural language processing (NLP).
-Tools like Mordecai3, Cliff Clavin, the Edinburgh Parser, and DBpedia Spotlight use rule-based methods, knowledge bases, and statistical models.
-While effective with domain-specific datasets, these tools often struggle with understanding complex contexts.

-Advances in AI, particularly Large Language Models (LLMs) like GPT and Llama, are transforming this field.
-LLMs excel at contextual reasoning, often outperforming traditional tools in accuracy and flexibility.
-However, their high computational demands, requiring powerful GPUs and optimized setups, limit their practicality for real-time applications.

-This project evaluates LLMs for disambiguating toponyms in local news texts, comparing their performance with established tools.
-It highlights the potential of LLMs to set new benchmarks in entity disambiguation and provides practical insights for researchers and practitioners.

 # Using Windows?
 Read this.

-If you use a Windows 11 PC, you might find PowerShell challenging for testing tools, especially since many were developed with Linux or Mac users in mind.
-To make things easier, here’s what I recommend for Windows users:
+Most of the tools were developed with Unix (i.e., Linux, Mac) users in mind.
+We recommend the following to simplify usage for Windows (Windows 11 PC with PowerShell) users:

 1. Install Windows Subsystem for Linux (WSL).
 Open PowerShell as an Administrator and run the following command:
 ```powershell
 wsl --install
 ```

 2. Install a Linux distribution: Installing WSL often comes with Ubuntu pre-installed.
 If it doesn’t, open the Microsoft Store app and search for "WSL."
 You’ll find several Linux distributions available.
-Recommend Ubuntu (widely used, great for beginners).
-Alternative: Debian or other distributions of your choice.
+We recommend Ubuntu, alternatively, Debian or other distributions of your choice.

 3. Set up the Linux distribution: After installation, open the Linux distribution (e.g., Ubuntu) and set it up by creating a username and password.
 Make sure to save or memorize these credentials.